tinvukhac/Simba/README.md

 Part 1: R-Tree Indexing
 -----------------------
 Choose the option [3] from the list above.
 This program will take 10% of POIs dataset then build an R-Tree index from sample data.
 After that, it computes MBRs of indexed partitions then dump it to [mbrs.csv](https://github.com/tinvukhac/Simba/blob/master/mbr_plot/mbrs.csv) file.
 Please run the Python script at [plot_mbr.py](https://github.com/tinvukhac/Simba/blob/master/mbr_plot/plot_mbr.py) to visualize those MBRs.
-You may need to install some Python libraries like [matplotlib](https://matplotlib.org/) and [shapely](https://github.com/Toblerity/Shapely) to run this script.
+You may need to install some Python libraries like [matplotlib](https://matplotlib.org/) and [shapely](https://github.com/Toblerity/Shapely) (pip install shapely --no-binary shapely) to run this script.
 Our MBRs will be plotted at file [mbrs.png](https://github.com/tinvukhac/Simba/blob/master/mbr_plot/mbrs.png).

 Part 2: Building Spatial Query
 ------------------------------